hmmelton/Minimyze/README.md

-# Minimyze
+# Sonora
-Minimyze is an application that helps users reduce their food waste by telling them exactly what to buy - no more and no less.
+Sonora is a social application focused on "foodies" and people who want to improve their quality of eating and reduce their food waste.